 What is Anglicanism?

-Christianity is recognized as the world’s largest religion, with upwards of 2 billion followers on every continent.
+Christianity, the world’s largest religion, maintains upwards of 2.3 billion followers from every continent.
 The Christian Religion bases its teachings on Jesus Christ who lived 2,000 years ago.

-Anglicanism is a tradition, or expressions, of the Christian faith.
-Other Christian traditions include Roman Catholic, Eastern Orthodox, Oriental Orthodox and Protestant Churches, which include Baptist, Lutheran, and Pentecostal Churches.
-Thus, today, 85 million church parishioners in 165 countries call themselves Anglican (or Episcopal in some areas).
+Anglicanism is one tradition of the Christian faith.
+Other Christian traditions include Roman Catholic, Eastern Orthodox, Oriental Orthodox, and Protestant Churches, which include Baptist, Lutheran, and Pentecostal Churches.
+Today, over 100 million parishioners in 165 countries call themselves Anglican (or Episcopal in some areas).
 Collectively, all of the members became known as the Anglican Communion.

 Anglicans and Episcopalians the world-over share aspects of their history, tradition, and ways of worshiping.
-However, no two churches are exactly alike even within a diocese, let alone a province or between countries.
+However, no two churches are exactly alike even within a diocese, let alone a province or country.
 This unity in diversity is one of the things that make the Anglican Communion so special.
-Diversity encompasses rich ground from which worship and the practice of religion become formulated.
+Diversity encompasses rich ground from which worship and the practice of Christianity become formulated.

 The Church of England

-The beliefs of the Church of England is a remarkable mixture of Catholicism and Reformation theology.
+The beliefs of the Church of England represent a remarkable mixture of Catholicism and Reformation theology.
 Furthermore, the Nicene Creed is an authoritative declaration of belief for the Anglican Church and typically recited in worship services.
-Interestingly, the church does not require individuals to agree with or accept all the statements of the Nicene Creed.
-However, it encourages its members to learn the meaning and intent of the Creed.

 The Anglican Communion today

-Today the Anglican Communion comprises 39 autonomous national and regional Churches plus six Extra-Provincial Churches and dioceses; all of whom join in a reciprocal relationship — with the Archbishop of Canterbury, who is the Communion’s spiritual head.
+Today the Anglican Communion comprises 39 autonomous national and regional Churches plus six Extra-Provincial Churches and dioceses, and therefore, all join in a reciprocal relationship — with the Archbishop of Canterbury, who is the Communion’s spiritual head.

 There is no Anglican central authority such as a pope.
-Each Church makes its own decisions in its own ways.
-Hence, the paths taken are guided by recommendations from clergy and laypeople attending conferences, counsels, meetings, and input from the Archbishop of Canterbury.
+Therefore, each Church makes its own decisions in its own ways, guided by recommendations from clergy and laypeople attending conferences, counsels, and meetings… along with input from bishops (regionally and internationally) and the titular head, the Archbishop of Canterbury.

-In conclusion, it has always been a strength of the Anglican Communion that such cooperation continues and flourishes despite alternate views on certain issues.
+In conclusion, it has always been a strength of the Anglican Communion that cooperation continues and flourishes despite diverse (or even conflicting) views on difficult issues.
 Other Christian traditions look to the Anglican Communion to learn from its ability to have disagreements; yet to overcome conflicts and in many cases agree to disagree.
-Projects such as Continuing Indaba and Living Reconciliation testify to how reconciliation exists at the heart of the Communion.

-IF YOU ARE LOOKING FOR AN ANGLICAN CHURCH, PLEASE VISIT or call the Church of the Apostles AND PERSONALLY MEET FATHER TIM.
-We are family oriented and are eager to meet you and your family.
+Finally, iF YOU ARE LOOKING FOR AN ANGLICAN CHURCH, PLEASE VISIT or call the Church of the Apostles AND PERSONALLY MEET Father Tim Cherry.
+We are family-oriented and are eager to meet you and your family.